JasonBock/StaticCast/README.md

 That's what this library is trying to support!

+* Note: Based on [this discussion](https://discord.com/channels/732297728826277939/732297994699014164/964243603687866378), there may be direct language support for this in the future.
+However, there are no plans for this as far as I can tell for C# 11, and what comes after that is a complete unknown at this point.

 ## Tutorial

 To try this out, [install the NuGet package](https://www.nuget.org/packages/StaticCast).
 Note that your project must be enabled for C# latest features.
 Then, all you have to do is call `StaticCast`, providing the generic type values along with the member you want to invoke: